-Beginning with the sophomore year, students majoring in art history must maintain a 2.4 average overall.
-Students must earn a C or better on all course work in the major that is to count toward the degree.
+Beginning with the sophomore year, students majoring in Art History must maintain a 2.4 average overall.
+Students must earn a C or better on all course work in the major that is to count towards the degree.

 Art History Minor Requirements